tencent cloud

 .build();

-// Define your message body.
+// Define the message body here.

 byte[] body = "This is a normal message for Apache RocketMQ".getBytes(StandardCharsets.UTF_8);